Aerospace Connections In Education (ACE)

 Only educators who truly want to participate and are committed to completing the program should register to participate.

-- Due to the extensive amount of time, effort, and money that is invested to provide this program to educator, we encourage all ACE educators to complete the program.
+- Due to the extensive amount of time, effort, and money that is invested to provide this program to educators, we encourage all ACE educators to complete the program, which involves completing 10 of the grade level lessons with the students before the end of the year.
 We do understand if circumstances arise that prevent total completion of the program.
-Anyone who does not complete the program is encouraged to maintain his/her membership to CAP and continue to use CAP AE products as desired.
-He/she may also consider registering to participate in CAP's AEX program, that has fewer requirements for program completion.
+Anyone who does not complete the program is encouraged to maintain his/her membership to CAP and continue to use CAP AE products, as desired.
+He/she may also consider registering to participate in CAP's AEX program, that has only six requirements for program completion, but does not have student materials as the ACE program does.

 ACE Program Testimonials: